diacritics/database/spec/README.md

-# diacritics Specification
+# Diacritics Database Specification

-> Source file specification of the diacritics database
+> File specification for the diacritics database

 ## 1. What Information Must Be Collected?